TITLE 13 INSURANCE

 H. Conduct of hearing.
 The superintendent may designate a hearing officer who shall be an attorney licensed to practice in New Mexico.
 The hearing may be conducted by telephone conference call, video conferencing, or other appropriate technology at OSI’s expense.

 (1) Co-hearing officers.
-The superintendent may designate two ICOs who shall be licensed health care professionals and who shall maintain independence and impartiality in the process.
+The superintendent may in addition, also designate two independent co-hearing officers (ICOs) who shall be licensed health care professionals and who shall maintain independence and impartiality in the process.
 If the superintendent designates two ICOs, at least one of them shall practice in a specialty that would typically manage the case that is the subject of the grievance.

 (2) Powers.
 The superintendent or attorney hearing officer shall regulate the proceedings and perform all acts and take all measures necessary or proper for the efficient conduct of the hearing.
 The superintendent or attorney hearing officer may: